DWI Defense in Washington, D.C. & Alexandria, VA

 Penalties for a first-time offense can result in up to 180 days in jail, fines up to $1,000, and a suspended license.
 Drivers must participate in field sobriety tests or they will have their licenses suspended for one year.

 After a DUI or DWI in Washington, D.C. or Alexandria, VA, drivers will face an administrative license suspension.
 The driver’s license may be revoked for a DUI/DWI conviction, with the loss of license period based on the driver’s alcohol level and number of prior offenses.
 A driver can also lose their license for refusing a chemical test after a DUI arrest.

 When someone is charged with driving under the influence of alcohol or drugs (DUI), it may seem like there is no way to defend the charges.
 However, nothing could be further from the truth.
 There are any number of lines of attack when it comes to challenging a DUI charge.
 Having an experienced criminal defense attorney by your side can make all the difference.

 Of course, not every defense applies to every case.
 While this blog post discusses various options a defense attorney will consider when examining a criminal case, each case is different.
 Each case presents its own set of facts from which the attorney works, finding the defense that is right for each individual case.
 Below are some of the most common DUI defenses.

 Aggressive Legal Representation

-DUI and DWI charges are serious offenses in Washington, D.C. & Virginia, and they can affect your life for many years following the charge.
+DUI and DWI charges are serious offenses in Washington, D.C. & Alexandria, VA, and they can affect your life for many years following the charge.
 An aggressive defense attorney from S.L.
 England, PLLC, understands how to challenge the charge to protect your rights and your freedom, and will build the strongest defense on your behalf.

 “I highly recommend S.L.England!”- Karina Alvarado